compi-migui/tfg-doc/src/md/40_state-of-the-art.md

 @vidal_structural_2020 take a different approach: while the accelerometer data they use is gathered from a physical scale model of a structure, they do not attempt to measure or derive (at least not explicitly) its mechanical characteristics.
 Instead they gather data from both healthy and damaged states and rely on the capability of machine-learning algorithms to train on data with know correct labels to classify unlabeled (from the point of view of the algorithm) data sets as belonging to the healthy class or to one of four classes of different damage types.
 Theirs is the methodology that we intent to replicate.

 A similar approach is used by @leon_medina_online_2023, who instead of offline classification algorithms, which need to process closed data sets all at once, they use online ones, which can be trained incrementally sample by sample.
-The data set they generate is the one used in this work.
+The data set they generate is the one used in this final degree thesis.

 On practical real-world applications, @weijtjens_vibration_2017 discuss the installation of vibration monitoring systems (using accelerometers) on a total of 5 offshore wind turbines and the ways that the data they collected provide insight into the state of the support structure (as well as the turbine blades).
 Two of the monitored turbines used jacket foundations, much like the experimental model we examine.